CSautier/PongBot/readme.md

 A good way to start the training would be to run main(mode=1, quickstart=True, steps_quickstart=500).

 For more information, you can contact me on my github.

+Note: If you run short on RAM, you can reduce self.memory maxlen